astridx/meinblog/content/posts/maplibregl/2021-11-07-maplibre-gatsby-starter-first.steps.en.md

 ## Gatsby Browser API

 Why the map reloads [can be found on the Gatsby website](https://www.gatsbyjs.com/docs/how-to/routing/layout-components/#how-to-prevent-layout-components-from-unmounting) explains.
 In short: we need to remove the wrapping `layout` component from our pages and use the `wrapPageElement` browser API in `gatsby-browser.js`.
-You can find more information about this interface at [the API reference] (https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/#wrapPageElement).
+You can find more information about this interface at [the API reference](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/#wrapPageElement).
 Use the same code in `gatsby-ssr.js` for server-side rendering.

 ```js
 // gatsby-browser.js & gatsby-ssr.js